kramasamy/storm-hack/README.markdown

 make sure that you have `java` and `git` installed and in your user's `PATH`.

 Second, you will need a Twitter account.
 If you do not have a twitter account, please create one.
-From your account follow
+From your account, follow

     @karthikz, @sanjeevrk, @staneja, @challenger_nik, @jason_j, @ankitoshniwal

-You will be using twitter direct messaging to get help from remote Storm Experts!
+You will be using twitter direct messaging capability to get help from remote Storm Experts!

-Next, make sure you have the storm-hack code available on your machine.
+Third, make sure you have the storm-hack code available on your machine.
 Git/GitHub beginners may want to use the following command to download the latest storm-hack code and change to the new directory that contains the downloaded code.

     $ git clone git://github.com/kramasamy/storm-hack.git && cd storm-hack

-## storm-hack overview
+## Overview

 storm-hack contains a variety of examples of using Storm.
 If this is your first time working with Storm, check out these topologies first:

 1. [ExclamationTopology](src/jvm/storm/starter/ExclamationTopology.java):  Basic topology written in all Java
-2. [WordCountTopology](src/jvm/storm/starter/WordCountTopology.java):  Basic topology that makes use of multilang by implementing one bolt in Python
+2. [WordCountTopology](src/jvm/storm/starter/WordCountTopology.java):  Basic topology for counting words all written in Java
-3. [ReachTopology](src/jvm/storm/starter/ReachTopology.java): Example of complex DRPC on top of Storm

 After you have familiarized yourself with these topologies, take a look at the other topopologies in [src/jvm/storm/starter/](src/jvm/storm/starter/) such as [RollingTopWords](src/jvm/storm/starter/RollingTopWords.java)